FurkanBaytak/Basic-Media-Hotkeys/README.md

  * Don't forget to close before starting to play any game with anticheat.
 There is nothing wrong with the program but **better be safe than sorry**.

 ### How it's Work?
- * It's a simple code which i wrote with using [Auto Hotkey](https://www.autohotkey.com).
+ * It's a really simple code which i wrote with using [Auto Hotkey](https://www.autohotkey.com).
   ```
   #NoTrayIcon